tradingstrategy-ai/trading-strategy/docs/source/index.rst

 The ready strategies, or trading bots, can be deployed as :term:`autonomous agents <autonomous agent>` running on :term:`smart contracts <smart contract>`.
 Strategies then trade on :term:`decentralised exchanges <decentralised exchange>`.
 After deployed, anyone can invest in and withdraw from the strategies in real time.

-Capitalgram integrates with :term:`Jupyter notebook`, :term:`Pandas` and other popular Python based quantative finance libraries.
+Capitalgram integrates with :term:`Jupyter notebook`, :term:`Pandas`, :term:`Backtrader` and other popular Python based quantative finance libraries.

 See `Github <https://github.com/miohtama/capitalgram-onchain-dex-quant-data>`_.